mlcommons/ck/ck2/docs/installation.md

 ## Platform support
-CK supports the following platforms:
+CM toolkit supports the following platforms:

 |               | As a host platform | As a target platform |
 |---------------|:------------------:|:--------------------:|